 Anyone using the council's services can complain about a service, either in person or through a third party.

-To make your initial complaint you can complete our online complaints form.
-We will respond to you within 10 working days:
+Please use our complaints form.
+We aim to respond to you within 10 working days

 What happens next?